quil-lang/quil/rfcs/analog/proposal.md

 list of measured IQ values is evaluated to produce a single complex result.

 This complex number needs to be stored in Quil classical memory.
-Quil does not currently support complex numbers, so a real array of length 2 is used instead:
+Quil does not currently support complex typed memory regions, so a real array of length 2 is used instead:
 ```
 # Simple capture of an IQ point
 DECLARE iq REAL[2]
-CAPTURE 0 "ro" flat(duration: 1e-6, iq: 2+3i) iq
+CAPTURE 0 "ro" boxcar_kernel(duration: 1e-6) iq
 ```

 ### Timing